 Class action lawsuits can vary in length depending on a variety of factors, including some of the following:

-The Complexity of the Case
+The Difficulty of the Case

 One of the main factors that can affect the timeline of a class action lawsuit is the complexity of the case.
-If the case involves many plaintiffs, multiple defendants, or complex legal issues, it can significantly prolong the litigation process.
+If the case involves many plaintiffs, multiple defendants, multiple legal teams, insurance companies, or complex legal issues, it can significantly prolong the litigation process.

 The Defendant’s Willingness to Settle